-The Business Assistance Specialist works in the Office of Economic Development and Tourism (EDT) – Small Business Assistance, within the Office of the Governor (OOG), and reports to the Director for Business and Community Development.
-Performs complex (journey-level) consultative services and technical assistance work to assist Texas companies and entrepreneurs as they seek to start, grow and sustain their businesses in Texas.
+This is a job that performs complex (journey-level) consultative services and technical assistance work to assist Texas companies and entrepreneurs as they seek to start, grow, and sustain their businesses in Texas.
 Work involves planning, developing, and implementing EDT Business Assistance programs and providing consultative services and technical assistance to program staff, governmental agencies, community organizations, or the general public.
-Works under general supervision, with moderate latitude for the use of initiative and independent judgment.

 - Performs duties to the satisfaction of the principal statutory and contractual mandates of the Business Assistance programs within OOG-EDT.

 - Provides assistance and identifies opportunities available to Texas’ entrepreneurs, businesses and communities.